MadSciEnts/MadSciEnts.github.io/_posts/2025-10-04-Unity_InspectorButton.md

 # Unity Inspector Button

 I really like the idea of customizing how a script is displayed in the Unity Inspector.
 Bringing simplified functionality is a very satisfying endeavour.

 Creating custom property drawers is one option.
 Creating custom inspector windows for each script is also an option.
 However I found the prospect of creating custom property drawers for each custom data type to be an onerous task fraught with frustration, doubly so for custom inspector displays on a per script basis.
 Even with inherited class structures it was often more trouble than they were worth unless you are delivering a final toolset specifically for artists.

 Surely for rapidly prototyping amongst smaller teams there has to be a middle ground of some sort?

 I discovered that there was.

 It is possible to create a generic property drawer to suit this very purpose.

+Normal script:

 <img width="450" height="139" alt="image" src="https://github.com/user-attachments/assets/11531ea9-9695-40b6-b002-debb0f23bd5c" />

+Script with a boolean property:

 <img width="456" height="78" alt="image" src="https://github.com/user-attachments/assets/17751fb0-8521-4598-a697-b7b9410bc475" />

+Boolean property replaced with a functional button:

 <img width="454" height="128" alt="image" src="https://github.com/user-attachments/assets/74f8b2e3-04ea-4414-8dd3-9221edce47c0" />